Multiple Insufficient Funds Fees? PNC Under Investigation

 - A cable customer pays their bill on the first of every month via autopay.
 They do not have enough money in their account when their March 1 payment is processed and are charged a $35 non-sufficient funds fee by their bank.
 When the cable company tries to reprocess the transaction three days later, it is again rejected, and the consumer again incurs another $35 fee.

-Were you charged multiple non-sufficient funds fees on the same failed transaction by PNC?
-Join others taking action by filling out a quick, secure form.
+Were you charged multiple non-sufficient funds fees on the same failed transaction by any of the banks listed below?
+Join others taking action by filling out the corresponding form.

 Is This a Lawsuit?
 What Am I Signing Up For, Exactly?